mtsveta/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 (|CaCO3|).
 The initial porosity is 10 %, and the initial volume percentages of the minerals are: 98 |%vol| of quartz, 2 |%vol| calcite.
 The initial conditions for the fluid in the rock is a 0.7 molal |NaCl| brine in equilibrium with the existing rock minerals calcite and quartz.
-These initial fluid and rock composition conditions are uniform throughout the rock core.
-We assume a rock column length of 100 m at temperature 60 |degC| and 100 bar throughout.
+These initial conditions for fluid and rock compositions are uniform throughout the rock core.
+We assume a rock column length of 100 m, at temperature 60 |degC| and pressure 100 bar.

 .. admonition:: Assumptions